EugeneHZC/floodguard_ai/README.md

 We used **Firebase Cloud Messaging (FCM)** for push notifications.
 → This enables immediate flood warnings, improving emergency response time.

+We used **OpenWeather** to get real time weather forecasts.
+→ This allows users to view weather forecasts of most locations in Malaysia.

 We used **Flutter** as the development framework.
 → This ensures cross-platform accessibility (Android & iOS) with high performance.